Great Golf, Fine Food Make a Nice Match

 Warroad Estates Golf Club, Warroad

-The course: Just five miles south of the U.S.-Canada border, this nicely manicured course is frequented by Canadian golfers who don't seem to have any qualms about the ninth green, which is the shape of the state of Minnesota, and overlooked by the bar and grill.
+The course: Just five miles south of the U.S.-Canada border, the Warroad Estates course is nicely manicured and frequented by Canadian golfers who don't seem to have any qualms about the ninth green, which is the shape of the state of Minnesota, and overlooked by the bar and grill.

 Dining: The casual weekend Grill at the golf club is not necessarily fine cuisine, but it is really good food.
 An array of sandwiches (Sand Wedges) compete with Bunker Burgers, the most notable of which provides something of a spectator sport: any visitor who consumes "The Big Bertha," a full-pound burger with the works, receives a sleeve of Callaway Big Bertha Golf Balls.

-Nearby: Vast Lake of the Woods, one of the state's premier fisheries.
+Nearby: The vast Lake of the Woods, one of the state's premier fisheries.